Quick/Quick/Documentation/SettingUpYourXcodeProject.md

 ## Testing Swift Code Using Swift

-In order to test code written in Swift, you'll need to do three things:
+In order to test code written in Swift, you'll need to do two things:

 1. Set "defines module" in your `.xcodeproj` to `YES`.